Alberto Herrera Franchi

 General Alberto Herrera y Franchi (September 1, 1874 – March 18, 1954) was the interim President of Cuba from August 12 to August 13, 1933.

 Biography

-General Herrera was the Secretary of War & Navy during the presidency of Gerardo Machado.
-He was married to Ofelia Rodríguez Arango and they had three children, Alberto, Rodolfo and Ofelia Herrera y Rodríguez-Arango.
+He was married to Ofelia Rodríguez Arango and they had three children, Alberto, Rodolfo and Ofelia Herrera Rodríguez.

+In 1903 Herrera was appointed a Captain of the Rural Guard.
+He was later assigned to the permeant Army in 1909, and promoted the rank of Major.
+He was then transferred to the Infantry in 1910 and was promoted to Lieutenant-Colonel in 1913.
+Eventually assigned to the General Staff in 1915, he was promoted to Colonel in 1917 and assigned Chief of a Military District.
+In 1922 he was appointed by President Alfredo Zayas as interim Chief of Staff, replacing General Armando Montes, who had accepted the position of Secretary of War and Navy.

+General Herrera was also the Secretary of War & Navy during the presidency of Gerardo Machado.

 Role in Machado's administration and the 1933 Revolution

-On August 11, 1933, when Cuban Army rebels took hold of the Castillo de la Real Fuerza, General Herrera attended the fortress in order to reach a resolution or pact with the rebels.
+On August 11, 1933, when Cuban National Army rebels took hold of the Castillo de la Real Fuerza, General Herrera attended the fortress in order to reach a resolution or pact with the rebels.
 He met with Erasmo Delgado.
 After much debate and given that the rebels did not want Herrera to secure the presidency after Machado’s departure, it was agreed that given his powers as General the actions committed by the rebels did not constitute a revolt but were ordered on his behalf.